Campus Improvement Plan

 Evaluation Data Sources:

-Grades 1 and 2: Spring Branch Literacy Checkpoints (Baseline Year)
+Grades 1 and 2: Amira Reading Mastery (ARM) BOY to EOY (Baseline Year)

 Strategy 1: Teachers will implement the district curriculum.
 Ongoing assessment and checkpoints will be conducted.
 Teachers and support personnel will provide interventions to students.
 Intervention time will be integrated in the master schedule and during small group instruction.
+Additional support may be implement after school.

 Title I:

-Performance Objective 6 - EARLY NUMERACY
+Performance Objective 7 - EARLY NUMERACY

 Goals